- Pre-Kindergarten through Fourth Grade: 7:45 – 8:00 a.m.

 In Lower School, we are able to meet student needs through our small-group, individualized instruction within the regular classroom.

 In Middle School, in order for accommodations to be considered for students, we require a current educational evaluation (within 3 years) that indicates academic need for support (below average scores) and evidence from the classroom which also supports the need for recommended accommodations.

-Middle School students have regularly scheduled Study Hall sessions rotated into their schedules.
+Middle school students have regularly scheduled academic assistance sessions rotated into their schedules.
 During this time, students are allowed to work on homework assignments and projects, and may seek out a specific teacher for extra assistance.
-After-school sessions are offered at least twice a week by every Middle School teacher.
+After-school sessions are offered at least twice a week by every middle school teacher.
 If additional help is needed, students may also contact a particular teacher to request an extra help session.